The problem

 Decide the labour commitment before execution begins

-The Predyktable platform sits upstream of workforce management (WFM) and warehouse management systems (WMS), governing the labour commitment those systems depend on.
+As a Labour Decision Intelligence platform, Predyktable sits upstream of workforce management (WFM) and warehouse management systems (WMS), as the decision layer those systems depend on.

 - Evaluate feasible labour options under real constraints